wilkinsonlab/odrl-translator-demo/README.md

 # How to use

+- The ODRL translator is located at http://localhost:3000 (or http://127.0.0.1:3000).
+- The ODRL Builder and Translator interfaces are located at http://localhost:5173 (or http://127.0.0.1:5173).

-1. Go to server and run
+1. Go to the server folder and run the following commands:

 ```sh
 pnpm install